Zanctarian/MoEvents/README.md

 ##

 ### PlayerSyncMoveEvent (Cancellable)
 The event will be called if the player moves.
-(Refresh rate WILL be configurable).
+(Refresh rate IS configurable).

 #### Methods